The History of Progressive Lenses

 Increasing requirements for optometrists

-Only for the sake of completeness it should be mentioned, but will not be appropriately described to keeping things short: The success of modern freeform varifocal lenses depends significantly from the professionality of optometrists.
+Only for the sake of completeness it should be mentioned, but will not be appropriately described to keeping things short: The success of modern freeform varifocal lenses depends significantly on the professionality of optometrists.
 The optometrist's service is indispensable for well-fitted and individually optimal varifocal lenses.

 It should be mentioned as an example: data collection via anamnesis, objective and subjective refraction offers the basis for the individually calculated lenses.
 Since freeform calculations without parameters for position of the lens and the frame are impossible, the digital centering data collection is today's gold standard.
-And of course special care is taken during frame consultation with customers as well as during the grinding process.
+And of course, special care is taken during frame consultation with customers as well as during the grinding process.

 ZEISS Vision Care